uk-gov-mirror/ministryofjustice.hmpps-manage-supervisions/doc/adr/0002-build-a-monolith.md

 does not confer any advantages at this early stage of development, and adds complexity to the iterative process of an early-stage application.

-For our product, which is aimed at a pilot at this point, we believe that this is a premature optimisation.
+For our product at this stage we believe that this is a premature optimisation.

 ## Consequences